thibautambrosino/REPR/README.md

 will automatically auto-reload with the latest changes.

+## Provided Code

+### Index
+The [index](./src/index.ts) is the entry point of your application.
+The game loop is started there and resources are initialized in the `Application` class.

+In this repository, I created a simple shader that sets a uniform color on a triangle.
+This sample will help you start to implement your PBR shader.

+### Context
+The [context](./src/gl.ts) is one of the most important.
+It abstracts WebGL calls and resources management.
+Without that, you would need to spend quite a bit of code to setup:
+* Geometries (Vertex Buffers)
+* Textures
+* Shaders
+* etc...

+I didn't want you to spend your time writing an abstraction, so I made one for you.
+If you want fancier features, please feel free to update it with your own changes.

+For the most curious ones, the file uses `WeakMap` (basically hash tables) to retrieve uploaded GL objects from your own instances (textures, geometries, etc...).

+### Shader
+The [Shader](./src/shader/shader.ts) just contains the two shaders (vertex and fragment) as strings.
+It also contains a dictionnary (`defines`) that can allow you to conditionnally compile code or not.

+When working on big rendering project, we often want several versions of a same shader with some differences.
+Using `#define`, we take advantage of the preproccessor to compile different variants.

+The values in the `defines` dictionnary will basically be preprended to your shader before compiling it.

 ## Tooling
 [Spector.js](https://chrome.google.com/webstore/detail/spectorjs/denbgaamihkadbghdceggmchnflmhpmk?hl=en) is a chrome extension that will help you analyze data sent to webgl, visualize framebuffers, etc...
 The best debugging tool for WebGL!

 ## Assignment